-Looking out for employee mental and emotional well-being is not just the right thing to do, it is a clear competitive advantage.
-As we all know, mental health disorders are pervasive in the workplace.
+Looking out for employee mental and emotional well-being is not just the right thing to do, it gives businesses a clear competitive advantage.
+As we are now well-aware, mental health disorders are pervasive in the workplace.

 60% of the employees that participate in the Mind Share Partners study reported symptoms of a mental health condition.

 Consequences of mental health problems in the workplace:

 - Absenteeism: Poor health due mainly to stress and burnout that translates to frequent short periods of absence.

 - Performance: Drop in productivity and poor decision-making.
 Lower control of work and planning management.